Child marriage in Pakistan: Causes

 At times, women and girl children are deprived of their property rights by symbolically marrying them to the Quran.
 This ensures that the girl child will not bear children in the future and will not demand her rightful share in the family property.
 Sometimes poor parents who cannot afford to marry their daughters rely on this symbolic arrangement.

-Section 498-C of the PPC prohibits marriage with the Quran.
-A person found guilty of arranging, facilitating or compelling such marriage of a female is liable imprisoned for a period extending to seven years but not less than three years and a fine of up to Rs 500,000.

 Exchange marriage or Watta Satta is also practiced in many parts of Pakistan.
 In a watta satta arrangement, both families trade brides.
 Both families must have a daughter and a son and must be willing to betroth them to the daughter and son of the other family.
 Watta satta marriages put females in a precarious position as a divorce between one of the couples may trigger a divorce between the other couple because of strong sibling ties.
 Such marriages are a crime if child marriages are involved in the arrangement.

-Section 498-B of the PPC prohibits forced marriages and makes it an offense, punishable with imprisonment extending to seven years but not less than three years and liable to a fine of Rs 500,000.

-Generally, a person accused of deceitfully preventing a woman from inheriting property is punishable under section 498-A of the PPC with an imprisonment extending to ten years but not less than five years and a fine of rupees one million or both.

 Another custom in Pakistan, called swara or vani, involves village elders solving family disputes or settling unpaid debts by marrying off girls.
 The average marriage age of swara girls is between 5 and 9.
-Similarly, the custom of watta satta has been cited as a cause of child marriages in Pakistan.